Probability distribution function of crossover frequency of operational amplifiers: Acknowledgments

-The authors appreciate the cooperation with Vassil Yordanov in early stages of the present research, are grateful to Pancho Cholakov and Ginka Dinekova for suggesting the low noise ADA4898-2 operational amplifier and to Peter Todorov for providing us the possibility to measure 200 samples.
-The authors appreciate the dialog with the Principal Design Engineer / Design Manager Art Kalb through the AD EngineerZone.
+The authors appreciate the cooperation with Vassil Yordanov in early stages of the present research, are grateful to Pancho Cholakov and Ginka Dinekova for suggesting the low noise ADA4898-2 operational amplifier and to Peter~Todorov for providing us the possibility to measure 200 samples.
+The authors appreciate the dialog with the Principal Design Engineer/Design Manager Art Kalb through the Analog Devices Engineer Zone.